minoue/rush/README.md

 ========

-TabMenu-like simple command launcher for Maya
+TabMenu-like simple command launcher for Maya (formerly miExecutor)

 * You can add any commands you want
 * Repeatable by G key